 The policy for refund of tuition and fees upon withdrawal from individual courses or from the College applies only to withdrawals processed on official College withdrawal forms.
-A 95 percent refund will be given in the Fall and Spring semesters within the first 15 days of the course.
+A 95 percent refund will be given in the fall and spring semesters within the first 15 days of the course.
 A 40 percent refund will be granted between days 16-30 of the course.
 On the 31st day of each course no tuition or fees will be granted.
+A 95 percent refund will be given in the summer within the first week of the course.
+After the first week, no refund will be issued.
 Note that refunds, if any, depend on the dates noted on official withdrawal forms.
-A student who feels that special circumstances warrant an exception from established policy may present an appeal to the Dean of Studies.
+A student who feels that special circumstances warrant an exception from established policy may present an appeal to the dean of studies.
+The schedule for refund of tuition for students in the DNAP program is shown in the Graduate Programs Calendar at the front of the Bulletin.